The Tridge (Midland, Michigan): History

-The bridge was constructed in 1981 at the instigation of the Midland Area Community Foundation (MACF).
+The bridge was constructed in 1981, at the instigation of the Midland Area Community Foundation (MACF).
 The bridge cost $732,000 to build, and took 6,400 hours of labor.
 Ten railroad car loads of prefabricated wood, and 337 cuyd of concrete were used to construct three arches, which weigh 44,000 lb apiece.
 Each appendage is 180 by 8 ft.
 The Tridge was designed by Commonwealth Associates of Jackson and built for a design load of 85 pounds per square foot of deck area and to handle 1,500 people at a time.
 Gerace Construction Company worked on the project.
 As a symbol, the bridge has been popularized and is the subject, for example, of lithographs.

 The Tridge was closed in November 2011 due to work on the rails-to-trails project and the construction of a new canoe launch site.

 In April 2017, the Tridge was closed for renovations with all stain to be removed and restained and some board replacements.
 The bridge's full reopening would happen in October with a partial reopening on the Fourth of July.
-Rollin M. Gerstacker Foundation donated $2.5 million towards the project.
+The Rollin M. Gerstacker Foundation donated $2.5 million towards the project.